thingsboard/thingsboard.github.io/docs/trendz/ai-widget-summary.md

 {% include images-gallery.html imageCollection="trendz-ai-summary-trendz-set-up-prompt" %}

 Find out more about creating your own prompts that perfectly fit your task [here](/docs/trendz/ai-assistance-prompts/).

+**⚠️ Note:** Temporary you can use AI Summary for all the views in Trendz, except Anomaly View.

 ## Next Steps